HarshRangwala/NeuralNetworkProjects/Generative Adversarial Networks/README.md

 Here's a training algorithm from the paper:
 ![Algorithm](https://github.com/HarshRangwala/NeuralNetworkProjects/blob/master/Generative%20Adversarial%20Networks/Training%20Algorithm.png)
+It can be noticed from the above algorithm that both networks are trained seperately.
+First, a sample noise and a real-data set is used to train the dicriminator.
+We can keep generator fixed during the discriminator training phase.
+This way we can propagate the gradients, and update the dicriminator as it learns how to recognize the generators flaws and maximize the loss function.

 ## Math behind Generative Adversarial Model
 A neural network <i><b>G(z)</b></i> is used to model the Generator mentioned above and the second net is <i><b>D()</b></i>.